losizm/little-io/README.md

 println(path.getText())
 ```

-And, if you prefer working with bytes, there are extensions for those too.
+And, if you prefer working with bytes, there are extension methods for those
+too.

 ```scala
 import little.io.Implicits.{ FileType, IoStringType }